-The research team at the Oxford University Hospitals NHS Foundation Trust will collect information from you and your medical records for this research study in accordance with our instructions.
-They will use your contact details, GP details, and medical records to contact you and your GP with information about your blood pressure and document relevant study information from your medical records.
+The research team at the relevant NHS Trust will collect information from you and your medical records for this research study in accordance with our instructions.
+They will use your contact details, GP details, and medical records to allow us to contact you and your GP with information about your blood pressure and document relevant study information from your medical records.
 A copy of the consent form will be included in your medical notes and retained in keeping with the NHS Trust medical notes retention policy.